inspec/inspec/docs/dsl_inspec.md

 ## Advanced concepts

-### Checking at least one condition passes with `describe.one`
+### Checking if at least one condition passes with `describe.one`

-With Chef InSpec it is possible to check if at least one of a collection of checks is true.
-For example: If a setting is configured in two different locations, you may want to test if either configuration A or configuration B have been set.
-This is accomplished via `describe.one`.
-It defines a set of `describe` blocks, of which only one needs to pass.
+With Chef InSpec, you can check if at least one of a collection of checks is true.
+For example, if you configure a setting in two different locations, then you may want to test if either configuration A or configuration B is set.
+Do this task with the `describe.one` block.
+`describe.one` defines a set of `describe` blocks where only one block needs to pass.

 ```ruby
 describe.one do